Invariance of success probability in Grover's quantum search under local noise with memory: The set of ``good noises"

-So for example, if we have total of $n=50$ qubits in the register performing the search algorithm, it turns out that the evaluation of the success probability in case of $m = 22$ noise sites and that in case of $m=41$ noise sites will be indistinguishable if the qubits in those sites evolve under the good noises, i.e., $U \in \{\sigma_x,\sigma_z\}$.\ The success probabilities in the cases where $m=10$, $m=40$ or $m=50$, will be exactly the same in case of $U=\sigma_y$.\ Similarly, the cases of $m=9$, $m=33$ or $m=45$ will be indistinguishable among themselves when $U=\sigma_y$.\ It is to be noted that there may be some unitary $U$, other than these Pauli matrices, which makes the success probability independent of $m$ for some particular time $t$ and not at other times.\ The Pauli matrices $\sigma_x$ and $\sigma_z$ are special in the sense that when $U$ is one of these, the success probability becomes independent of $m$, \textit{for all \(t\)}.\
+So for example, if we have total of $n=50$ qubits in the register performing the search algorithm, it turns out that the evaluation of the success probability in case of $m = 22$ noise sites and that in case of $m=41$ noise sites will be indistinguishable if the qubits in those sites evolve under the good noises, i.e., $U \in \{\sigma_x,\sigma_z\}$.
+The success probabilities in the cases where $m=10$, $m=40$ or $m=50$, will be exactly the same in case of $U=\sigma_y$.
+Similarly, the cases of $m=9$, $m=33$ or $m=45$ will be indistinguishable among themselves when $U=\sigma_y$.
+It is to be noted that there may be some unitary $U$, other than these Pauli matrices, which makes the success probability independent of $m$ for some particular time $t$ and not at other times.
+The Pauli matrices $\sigma_x$ and $\sigma_z$ are special in the sense that when $U$ is one of these, the success probability becomes independent of $m$, \textit{for all \(t\)}.

-Another important observation is that none of the conditions used above put restrictions on what the positions of the $m$ unitaries are, out of the total $n$ positions.\ The coefficients $c_i$ (in Eqs.\ \eqref{decomp_1} and \eqref{decomp_2}) remain the same for any arrangement of the $m$ noisy qubits.\ So, the success probability does not depend on the positions of the qubits which evolve under the noise unitary $U\in \{\sigma_x, \sigma_y, \sigma_z\}$.\ This result is also depicted in Fig.\ \ref{fig:Comparison_sites}.\ We investigate the effects of Markovian correlated noise on the Grover's search algorithm numerically, and the results are gathered in the section below.
+Another important observation is that none of the conditions used above put restrictions on what the positions of the $m$ unitaries are, out of the total $n$ positions.
+The coefficients $c_i$ (in Eqs.~\eqref{decomp_1} and \eqref{decomp_2}) remain the same for any arrangement of the $m$ noisy qubits.
+So, the success probability does not depend on the positions of the qubits which evolve under the noise unitary $U\in \{\sigma_x, \sigma_y, \sigma_z\}$.
+This result is also supported by Fig.~\ref{fig:Comparison_sites}.
+We will now investigate the effects of Markovian-correlated noise on the Grover's search algorithm numerically, and the results are gathered in the following section.